Julian22222/Wine-Shop/README-Notes.md

 ```JS
 <button area-label="Like"> Heart </button>  //<-- extra label , which here says 'like' ,s the user knows what the button does
 ```

+# Custom Hooks

+- In React we have been using some in built hooks to add functionality to our components.
+React also supports writing our own custom hooks to extract component logic into re-useable functions.

+- Custom hook is a function, whose name starts with "use" and can call other hooks within itself.
+- When we are calling hooks from within our components we must follow the rules of hooks and we must do the same with our custom hooks.

+- Custom hooks work exactly like components, the major difference being that they are not responsible for rendering data.
+Where our components will usually return some JSX (or potentially null) our custom hooks can return data in any form we would like.